Greenwich High School: Curriculum structure

 Students' grade point averages are calculated on a weighted scale.
 The maximum mark a student can receive in non-honors classes is a 4.33 (A+); in Advanced Placement or Honors level courses students can receive up to a 5.33 (A+).

-All students at GHS are issued a Chromebook computer which they are required to bring to every class.
+All students at GHS are issued a Chromebook computer.

 Athletics

 Greenwich High School students have opportunities to participate in a variety of sports in the Fairfield County Interscholastic Athletic Conference (FCIAC).
-Both boys and girls teams compete in the FCIAC in the following sports (although some sports such as football are not played by any girls' teams while softball is not played by any boys' teams): football, soccer, basketball, cheerleading, ice hockey, field hockey, track and field, cross country, swimming, water polo, golf, bowling, baseball, softball, volleyball, wrestling, gymnastics, and lacrosse.
+Both boys and girls teams compete in the FCIAC in the following sports (although some sports such as football are not played by any girls' teams while softball is not played by any boys' teams): football, soccer, basketball, cheerleading, ice hockey, field hockey, track and field, cross country, swimming, water polo, rugby, golf, bowling, baseball, softball, volleyball, wrestling, gymnastics, and lacrosse.